edricccx/Animal-Detection-using-deep-learning-/README.md

 This model has not been loaded(I can not load a file larger than 25mb in github)

+To test your image u will have to add to image in jpg format in this folder and change it in this part of the code

+# Load and preprocess the image

+img_path = '1.jpg'

+img = image.load_img(img_path, target_size=(224, 224))  # resizing to 224x224

+x = image.img_to_array(img)

+x = np.expand_dims(x, axis=0)

+x = x / 255.0  # scaling pixel values to [0,1]

-But in the animaldetection1.pynb in last four blocks i have written the code so that u can load the model and use it for other purposes.
+In the animaldetection1.pynb in last four blocks i have written the code so that u can load the model and use it for other purposes.